Company Detail

 Nice To Haves

-Preferred: Certification in first aid, recognizing child abuse recognition of common childhood diseases
+Preferred: First aid certification, child abuse recognition, and knowledge of common childhood diseases

 Benefits